Table of Contents

 Created a basic blog using WordPress that allows users to post articles.

-Completed an online course on CRM software without applying it in a real-world scenario.
+Completed an online CRM course without applying it to client work.

 Quick Tips